• Recipe Index

 Instructions

-• Bring a large pan of water to a rolling boil and add a teaspoon of salt.
+• Bring a large pan of water to a rolling boil and add salt.

-• Push the linguine into the boiling water, give it a quick stir and cook as per the packet instructions.
+Push the linguine into the boiling water, give it a quick stir and cook for 1 minute less than the packet instructions.

 • Meanwhile use the back of a knife to crush the garlic and salt together.